The Atheist Bible, CC-BY Fabian M. Suchanek

 A Humanist View

-This chapter has drawn up a paradox: religion can be beneficial for the individual, but it can be impeding or even harmful for the development of a society — or at least it does not lead to healthier or happier societies at the global scale.
+This chapter has drawn up a paradox: Religion can be beneficial for the individual, but it does not lead to healthier or happier societies at the global scale.
+It can even be impeding or outright harmful for the development of a society.

-Humanism offers a simple reply to this paradox: everyone should be free to practice their religion, but it should be kept out of politics.
-People should have every freedom to engage in prayer, their religious community, their dietary restrictions, and their belief in the afterlife, but religion should not impact the government, laws, or other people in general.
-As it so happens, this is the compromise that secular countries have struck: they guarantee freedom of religion, but implement the separation of state and church.
+Humanism offers a simple reply to this paradox: Everyone should be free to practice their religion as long as they don’t harm others, but religion should be kept out of politics.
+In this way, people can benefit from the advantages of religion at the individual level, while religion is prevented from exerting harmful effects at the societal level.
+More concretely, people should have every freedom to engage in prayer, join a religious community, practice dietary restrictions, and hold their belief in the afterlife, but religion should not impact the government, laws, or other people, in general.
+As it so happens, this is the compromise that secular countries have struck: They guarantee freedom of religion but implement the separation of state and church.

-This separation alone does not bring prosperity, to be sure.
-However, it allows at least identifying the factors that religion puts in its way.
-That is already a good start.
-Beyond that, the milestones on the way to a happy, healthy, and economically developed society are well known: corruption, cronyism, and crime have to be reduced; people need to be given a voice in the governing of their country, so that the government has legitimacy to rule; foreign debt has to be reduced or forgiven; the rule of law has to be established firmly; freedom of speech has to be guaranteed, so that people can point out problems in the system; flows of weapons to militias have to be interrupted; red tape has to be reduced; schools, universities, and hospitals have to be built; women have to be given equal rights; foreign companies that extract commodities at the expense of the local environment and local population have to be taxed or booted out; infrastructure has to be built; a viable economy have to be constructed; climate change has to be fought; and, as this book has argued, regions that do not wish to belong to the central government should be let go as independent countries.
-A happy life thus depends on much more than a religion (or even Humanism) can deliver.
+Beyond that, the milestones on the way to a happy, healthy, and economically developed society are well known: corruption, cronyism, and crime have to be reduced; people need to be given a voice in the governing of their country so that the government has legitimacy to rule; foreign debt has to be reduced or forgiven; the rule of law has to be established firmly; freedom of speech has to be guaranteed so that people can point out problems in the system; flows of weapons to militias have to be interrupted; red tape has to be reduced; schools, universities, and hospitals have to be built; women have to be given equal rights; foreign companies that extract commodities at the expense of the local environment and local population have to be taxed or booted out; infrastructure has to be built; a viable economy has to be constructed; climate change has to be fought; natural resources have to be protected lest they vanish; and, as this book has argued, regions that do not wish to belong to the central government should be let go as independent countries.
+A prosperous society thus depends on much more than a religion (or even Humanism) can deliver.

 We can only see a short distance ahead, but we can see plenty there that needs to be done.